Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/OCR.md

 import TabItem from '@theme/TabItem';

 # OCR Language Packs and Setup
-This document provides instructions on how to add additional language packs for the OCR tab in Stirling-PDF, both inside and outside of Docker.
+This document provides instructions on how to add additional language packs for the OCR tab in Stirling PDF, both inside and outside of Docker.

 ## How does the OCR Work
-Stirling-PDF uses Tesseract for its text recognition.
+Stirling PDF uses Tesseract for its text recognition.
 All credit goes to them for this awesome work!

 ## Language Packs